codefresh-io/docs.codefresh.io/_docs/whats-new/on-prem-release-notes.md

 ### Bug fixes

-October
 ##### General
 * Active user gets logged out from account due to inactivity even when session is active.

 ##### Pipelines
 * Docker `build` steps fail to run when setting `buildx qemu` image to any image that is not the default.
+* Engine pod logs display values of secret variables.
 * DIND pod not created when `runtime.dind.env` values are defined.
 * Clicking **Save** does not save new variable in Shared Configuration or triggers.
-* Trigger settings not refreshed for selected pipeline when switching between pipelines in Workflows > Triggers.
+* Trigger settings not refreshed for selected pipeline when switching between pipelines in **Workflows > Triggers**.
+* Pipelines in debug mode terminated even when there is no active debug session.
+* Docker Compose files using Version 3 not supported for service containers in pipelines.

 ##### GitOps
 * `failed to retrieve application version, app name: <"app_name>": unknown key appVersion` error when application versioning is not configured.
 * Application validations use destination cluster instead of application cluster.

-November

-General
-Active user gets logged out from account due to inactivity even when session is active.
-Pipelines
-Engine pod logs display values of secret variables.
-Pipelines in debug mode terminated even when there is no active debug session.
-Container file system changes owner when cached using composition.
-GitOps
-Multi-arch images not reported in Images dashboard.
+* Multi-arch images not reported in Images dashboard.

 ## On-premises version 2.5